ninchistudios/musicproduction/end-to-end-checklist.md

 .
 Create buses as above or as desired.
 .
 Gain stage as above or as desired.
 .
 Lowend Bus balance: with Drum Bus gained to -3dB VU on the kick, a simultaneous bass and kick hit should kiss 0dB VU on the Lowend Bus.
 .
-Add a very conservative glue compressor on the Mix Bus.
+Add a very conservative glue compressor/reverb on the Mix Bus.
 .
 Bring in a professionally mastered reference track that sounds similar to what you're aiming for.
 .
 Gain down the reference track so it VUs at a similar level as the Mix Bus.
 .
-Volume and Pan
+Volume and Pan TODO

+##### Drums

+* Use a signal generator, gated from the specific drum track, to add meat to a drum. ~50Hz works ok for a kick. e.g. Tone Gate in Reaper.
+* Tape saturation can sound great on drums to give them a warm compression.

-.
-EQ
+##### EQ

+* Consider a light High Pass Filter on every track to remove mud.
+If you can notice the effect thinning the mix, it's too much.

 ## Mastering